lanthora/candy/README.md

 # Trick Or Treat

-A WebSocket and TUN based VPN for Linux users.
+A WebSocket and TUN based VPN for Linux.

 ## Target

 At present, the traffic characteristics of mainstream VPNs are obvious, which makes it easy for firewalls to identify and block them.
-This project tries to solve this problem.
+[This project](docs/design.md) tries to solve this problem.

 ## Install